 Here are some other facts concerning dental procedures:

-- The estimated U.S. and European market for dental implants is expected at $4.2 billion by 2022.
+- The estimated U.S. and European market for dental implants are expected at $4.2 billion dollars by 2022.

 - 15 million people in the U.S. have crown and bridge replacements for missing teeth.

 - The success rate of dental implants has been reported in scientific literature as 98 percent.